nShradha/cli-dictionary-app/README.md

 **Testing the Interactive Cli App**

-To test the interactive cli application, simple run `npm test` while in the project root folder.
+To test the interactive cli application, simple go to the project root folder and type this:

+`npm run test`

 The result should look something like this.